Spinach lasagna is a tasty way to get your family to eat this nutritious veggie. Everyone has family favorite meals.

 A delicious recipe for spinach lasagna with chicken and broccoli.
 Cheesy, creamy, and tasty comfort food that the whole family will love.

 - 1 and 1/2 stick butter

-- 2 Tablespoons chicken stock concentrate (Better Than Bullion brand is great!)
+- 2 tablespoons chicken stock concentrate (like Better Than Bouillon)

 - 1 medium onion, chopped

 - 4 cups Ricotta cheese

 - 1 store bought rotisserie chicken, meat picked off the bones

 - 1 16 oz bag frozen broccoli florets